VariantEffect/MaveDB/docs/upload_guide.rst

 Importantly, experiments do not have scores directly.
 Instead, each experiment can have one or more linked score sets.

-**Score sets** are records that describe the process of calculating scores from raw data (sequencing data) and contain the variant scores and (optionally) counts.

-Metadata score sets
+Score sets
 ###################################

+Score sets are records that describe the process of calculating scores from raw data (sequencing data) and contain the variant scores and (optionally) counts.
+Importantly, score sets contain the target information that describes the sequence used in the experiment.

+Meta-analysis score sets
+###################################

-Metadata score sets are a new feature in MaveDB version 1.8.0.
-While a normal score set is based on data from a single experiment, a metadata score set is instead based on multiple existing score sets.
+Meta-analysis score sets are a new feature in MaveDB version 1.8.0.
+While a normal score set is based on data from a single experiment, a meta-analysis score set is instead based on multiple existing score sets.
 These score sets can be from one or more experiments or experiment sets.

-Like a regular score set, a metadata score set reports scores for a single target.
+Like a regular score set, a meta-analysis score set reports scores for a single target.
-The primary use case for metadata score sets is combining the results from two different MAVEs on the same target (example TBA - *NUDT15*? *VKOR*?).
+The primary use case for meta-analysis score sets is combining the results from two different MAVEs on the same target (example TBA - *NUDT15*? *VKOR*?).
 This allows the uploader to combine multiple score sets across existing experiments or experiment sets.

-Another use case for metadata score sets reporting scores that have been substantially altered by imputation or score recalibration.
-In this case, the metadata score set would be based on a single existing score set and be part of that experiment.
+Another use case for meta-analysis score sets reporting scores that have been substantially altered by imputation or score recalibration.
+In this case, the meta-analysis score set would be based on a single existing score set and be part of that experiment.

 Required information checklist
 --------------------------------------

+## TODO: many of these items should have links

+For each experiment and score set:

+* Short description (1-3 brief sentences)
+* Title
+* Abstract
+* Methods
+* Keywords
+* ORCID iDs for other people you want to add as contributors
+* PubMed IDs for the study reference(s) or DOIs for references not listed in PubMed (such as on bioRxiv)

+For each experiment you will also want:

+* SRA accessions or DOIs for raw sequence data (if available)

+For each score set you will also want:

+* Target information
+    * Nucleotide sequence for the target region
+    * Type (coding, non-coding)
+    * Organism the sequence is derived from (if applicable)
+    * Sequence reference genome and assembly version (if applicable)
+    * UniProt ID (if applicable)
+    * RefSeq ID (if applicable)
+    * Ensembl ID (if applicable)
+* DOIs for additional data specific to the score set (and not the experiment)
+* Variant score table
+* Variant count table (if available)
+* Choice of data license
+* Data usage policy text (if needed)

 Descriptive information
 ###################################